-Sports Medicine 10 pre-requisite: None
+Sports Medicine 10 prerequisite: None

-Sports Medicine 20, 30 pre-requisite: Previous Level (Additional Fee Required)
+Sports Medicine 20, 30 prerequisite: Previous Level (Additional Fee Required)

-In this program sequence, students will learn about the various facets of sports injuries, first aid care, training room management and career opportunities related to sports medicine, anatomy and physiology.
-At the intermediate levels, students continue to study the immediate core, prevention and management of athletic injuries.
-Areas of study also include taping techniques, anatomy, rehabilitation and the maintenance and administrative skills required to run a training facility.
-Practicum experiences are required.
-Sports Medicine at each level is based on a series of 5 one credit courses.
+In this program sequence, students will learn about the various facets of sports injuries, first aid care, training room management and career opportunities related to sports medicine, anatomy, and physiology.
+At the intermediate and advanced levels, students continue to study the immediate care, prevention, and management of athletic injuries.
+Other areas of study also include taping techniques, anatomy, rehabilitation and the maintenance and administrative skills required to run a training facility.
+Practicum opportunities are available.
+The introductory level is based on a series of 4 one credit courses.
+The intermediate and advanced levels are based on a series of 5 one credit courses.